 server to execute SQL.
 This is activated by creating a new file

 lets you create files with this file type using the Visual

 Studio 2010 main menu item File,

 New.
 Note that the MySQL SQL Editor is also

 available in Visual Studio 2005 and 2008.

 As of Connector/Net 5.1.2, the Visual Studio Plugin is part of the main Connector/Net package.
-However, even for versions of Connector/Net older than 5.1.2, the Visual Studio Plugin release notes can be found at MySQL Connector/Net Release Notes.
+The Visual Studio Plugin release notes can be found at MySQL Connector/Net Release Notes.